Code-for-Miami/ohana-api/INSTALL.md

 _Note: Installation and preparation can take several minutes to complete!_

+### Install phantomjs

+On OS X, you can install phantomjs using Homebrew:

+    brew install phantomjs

 ### Run the app

 Start the app locally on port 8080: